The Crybaby

-The Crybaby is the twelfth studio album by American rock band the Melvins, released in 2000 through Ipecac Recordings.
+The Crybaby is the twelfth studio album by American rock band Melvins, released in 2000 through Ipecac Recordings.
 It is the last part of a trilogy preceded by The Maggot and The Bootlicker.
-The trilogy was later released on vinyl by Ipecac Recordings (The Trilogy Vinyl, November 27, 2000), although the song "Divorced" was edited down and the last four tracks were excluded.
+The trilogy was later released on vinyl by Ipecac Recordings (The Trilogy Vinyl, February 7, 2000), although the song "Divorced" was edited down and the last four tracks were excluded.